 Editor's Note: We recently updated this previously published post with new insights.
 Enjoy!

 True employee burnout is more than needing a temporary break from work or feeling briefly worn down by an intense project.
-Instead, it’s a state of chronic job stress that results in overall exhaustion, frustration, and a defeatist attitude that negatively affects an employee’s personal and work life.
+Instead, it’s a state of chronic job stress that results in overall exhaustion, disengagement, and in extreme cases, isolation.

 If there’s any good news about employee burnout, it’s that it doesn’t develop overnight.
-It creeps up slowly, which gives employees and employers time to watch for and quickly address these warning signs.
+It builds slowly, giving employers time to watch for and quickly address warning signs.

 The 7 Most Common Signs of Employee Burnout

-By paying attention to and looking for the most common indicators, employers can customize their wellness program strategy to prevent the condition from escalating—or from developing at all.
+Paying attention to and looking for common burnout indicators gives employers an opportunity to customize their wellness program offerings to prevent it from escalating—or from developing at all.

 2. Disengagement